-Climate Change: A Look into the Future: Part I: Global climate models project a best estimate of a further two to four degree (Celsius) increase in the mean temperature of the Earth by the end of this century.
+Climate Change: A Look into the Future: Global climate models project a best estimate of a further two to four degree (Celsius) increase in the mean temperature of the Earth by the end of this century.
 Although this may seem insignificant on an intuitive level, the resulting impacts are of significant concern.
 Sea-level rise is the most significant threat for coastal areas as a result of melting glaciers.
 Apart from this threat, changing weather patterns will result in drought and inland flood threats for some areas.
 As a general principle of climate change, changes to the mean of meteorological extreme value distributions can be expected but an increase in tail thickness (or variability) is of greater concern.
 The day-to-day variability that we see today will likely expand.

-Global Warming: Adaptation Measures: The Intergovernmental Panel on Climate Change (IPCC) publications represent scientific consensus among many of the world’s top scientists (and scientific consensus is difficult to achieve).
+Global Warming: Adaptation Measures: The IPCC publications represent scientific consensus among many of the world’s top scientists (and scientific consensus is difficult to achieve).
 Their findings are generally consistent with the broader scientific literature.

 Global Warming: Losses: Economic losses resulting from natural disasters increased from USD75.5 Billion in the 1960s to USD659.9 Billion in the 1990s.
 Insured losses have also increased, and “the dominant signal is of significant increase in the values of exposure.”
 Furthermore, the IPCC states that “failure to adjust for time-variant economic factors yields loss amounts that are not directly comparable and a pronounced upward trend for purely economic reasons.”